THE NEED FOR ARTS EDUCATION

 Leap provides these tools with long-term arts residencies individually designed in collaboration with classroom teachers.

-Please see our annual report to see how we positively impact the lives of thousands of students each year.
+Please review our annual report to see how we positively impact the lives of thousands of students each year.